4 Steps IT Project Transition Plan from One Vendor to Another

 Define a contract termination strategy

 Plan your strategy to mitigate possible issues with your current vendor considering the terms of the existing contract.
-For instance, if needed, prolong the contract with the current vendor for a transitional period; consider leveraging retention bonuses i.e. a bonus for continuing to work to avoid suppliers defection, etc.
+For instance, if needed, prolong the contract with the current vendor for a transition process period; consider leveraging retention bonuses i.e. a bonus for continuing to work to avoid suppliers defection, etc.

 Use the RFP and SOW as a starting point to find your new IT service provider